Find Cheap Auto Insurance Quotes in Your Area

 - Don't have a criminal record

-If you fall within that description, then no matter your state, you can obtain a license in order to get insurance.
+If you fall within that description, then no matter what state you live in, you can obtain a license in order to get insurance.

 How to shop for car insurance

-A policy consisting of just liability coverage is by far the cheapest option, usually costing less than $50 per month with a clean driving record.
+A policy consisting of just liability coverage is by far the cheapest option, often costing less than $50 per month with a clean driving record.
 Still, that doesn't mean you should settle for any insurer.
-You should shop around for the best car insurance in your area, getting a quote from at least three companies.
+You should shop around for the best car insurance in your area and get a quote from at least three companies.
 Policy premiums can differ by possibly hundreds of dollars, so it's important to be sure you're getting the best deal.

 What to do if you can't afford insurance

 If you can't afford any insurance plan, most states offer programs geared toward low-income drivers.
-For example, California offers the Low Cost Auto Insurance Program for drivers with incomes under $29,425 for one person or $60,625 for a household of four.
-Costs are usually no more than $400 a year and provide basic protection.
+For example, California offers a low cost auto insurance program for drivers with an annual income under $33,975 for one person or $69,375 for a household of four.
+Costs are usually no more than $500 a year and provide basic protection.
 New Jersey has a similar program.